12 Of Mermaid Beach’s Best Cafes For Brunch Dates

 Bam Bam Bakehouse

-2519 Gold Coast Highway, Mermaid Beach QLD 4218
+2519 Gold Coast Highway, Mermaid Beach QLD 4218 | Open from 6am

 Image Credit: Bam Bam Bakehouse | Instagram

-If indulgence had a home, we’re pretty sure it would be at Bam Bam Bakehouse.
+If indulgence had a home, I'm pretty sure it would be at Bam Bam Bakehouse.
 Excellent coffee brewed on Single O takes a back seat to an eye-popping assortment of sweet treats and baked snacks—available for a la carte dining and bulk takeaway (no judgement here).
 If you’re envisaging a small-sized local bakery, though, think again.
 Bam Bam’s industrialist interiors are all exposed brickwork and low-hanging pendants, creating a vibe that could have been transplanted straight from Melbourne.

 And, as much as you do come here for the pastries, the rest of the menu is equally moreish.
-Our personal favourites: the green tea noodle salad (perfect for warm summer lunches) and the Wagyu Philly cheesesteak, served on a Bam Bam croissant with jalapenos.
+My personal favourites: the green tea noodle salad (perfect for warm summer lunches) and the Wagyu Philly cheesesteak, served on a Bam Bam croissant with jalapenos.
 Snuffle into your dish of choice inside or at an outdoor table overlooking Mermaid Park.

 The Milkman’s Daughter

-43 Alfred Street, Mermaid Beach QLD 4218
+43 Alfred Street, Mermaid Beach QLD 4218 | Open from 6am

 Image Credit: Milkman's Daughter | Instagram